sourcegraph/about/content/blogposts/2024/local-code-completion-with-ollama-and-cody.md

 ## Conclusion

-With Ollama, you can now get local code completion for your VS Code files.
-This is a great way to improve your development workflows and make your coding experience more accessible.
-We hope you find this feature useful and that it helps you get the most out of Cody.
-If you have any questions or feedback, please let us know by opening an issue on our [GitHub repository](https://github.com/sourcegraph/cody).
+With Ollama and Cody, you can now have local code completion.
+This is a great way to improve your development workflow whether you're trying new LLMs or catching a flight and lacking Internet access.
+As mentioned in the intro to this post, Ollama for Cody is still experimental and we are working on improving the experience and bringing you more features.

+If you have any questions or feedback, please let us know by opening an issue on our [GitHub repository](https://github.com/sourcegraph/cody) and if you haven't already, [give Cody a try yourself](https://sourcegraph.com/cody)!